YJonmo/PhysicsSummer/ADC_DAC/Readme.md

 The ADC_DAC_PiC code requires the ABE_ADCDACPi library .so file.
 This file can be obtained by compiling the library:

 	gcc -shared -o libABE_ADCDACPi.so -fPIC ABE_ADCDACPi.c

+## Current progress

+- The Python wrapped C version of the code is able to achieve a sample rate of just over 30 kHz.

+- Moving a bunch Python-side code to the C-side could increase the sample rate to 50-100 kHz.